lifting-bits/mcsema/docs/DebuggingTips.md

 ### Opportunities

-* The [`RegState`](/mcsema/Arch/X86/Runtime/State.h) is stored in memory.
+* The [`State`](https://github.com/trailofbits/remill/blob/master/remill/Arch/X86/Runtime/State.h) is stored in memory.
 The advantage to this is that one can set data breakpoints (hardware watchpoints) on individual registers in the state structure.
 This is incredibly useful if you have a [time-travelling debugger](http://undo.io/products/undodb/).
 * Lifted bitcode can be instrumented using the LLVM toolchain.
 Some useful-for-debugging instrumentations come built-in to `mcsema-lift`.

 #### Built-in instrumentation

-`mcsema-lift` comes with two useful instrumentations that can help during debugging: `-add-breakpoints` and `-add-reg-tracer`.
+`mcsema-lift` comes with two useful instrumentations that can help during debugging: `--add_breakpoints` and `--add_reg_tracer`.

-### Breakpoint functions with `-add-breakpoints`
+### Breakpoint functions with `--add_breakpoints`

 One of the aforementioned drawbacks when trying to debug lifted code is that it is more verbose.
 This verbosity makes things hard if you're trying to debug the translation of a specific instruction in the original binary, or if you're trying to pause execution at a specific spot.

-That is why there is the `-add-breakpoints` option.
+That is why there is the `--add_breakpoints` option.
 The idea is that, just as you can say `b *0x402a00` to set a breakpoint on an instruction in the original binary, you can also do `b breakpoint_402a00` to set a breakpoint on the location of an "original instruction", but in the lifted binary.

 |               Native code                | Lifted code with breakpoint functions |
 | :--------------------------------------: | :-----------------------------------: |
 | ![Native code](images/breakpoint_orig_code.png) | ![Lifted code](images/breakpoint.png) |

 On the left we see two instructions from the native code.
 On the right, we see the lifted code associated with the first and part of the second native instruction.
 Interspersed between the two are the `breakpoint_` functions.
 These breakpoint functions are "serializing" instructions.
-We can be certain that the `RegState` structure is in a consistent state at each call to a `breakpoint_` function.
-That is, the contents of the `RegState` struct at `breakpoint_402a00` in the lifted code should mostly match the native register state at `0x402a00` in the original binary.
+We can be certain that the `State` structure is in a consistent state at each call to a `breakpoint_` function.
+That is, the contents of the `State` struct at `breakpoint_402a00` in the lifted code should mostly match the native register state at `0x402a00` in the original binary.

 #### Example

-Here's an example of using the `print-reg-state-64` GDB command in conjunction with the breakpoint feature.
+Here's an example of using the `print-reg-state-amd64` GDB command in conjunction with the breakpoint feature.
+There are `-x86` and `-aarch64` variants of `print-reg-state` as well.

 First, we set a breakpoint at `breakpoint_402a00` in `/tmp/ls_lifted`.
 The lifted state at this point will correspond to the native state at `0x402a00` in `/bin/ls`.